-- Papers should be submitted via e-mail in Word or RTF format.
-Authors who wish to submit their paper in hard copy format may do so by arrangement with the editor. - 3.
-Contributions should follow the format and style described in the Publication Manual of the American Psychological Association (5th ed.).
+- 2. Papers should be between 4,000 and 6,000 words (excluding references) - 3.
+Papers should be submitted in Australian English, rather than US English. - 4.
+Contributions should follow the format and style described in the Publication Manual of the American Psychological Association (6th ed.).
 Spelling and punctuation should conform to The Macquarie Dictionary (4th ed.).
-For matters of style not covered in these two publications the Style Manual for Authors, Editors and Printers (6th ed.) should be consulted. - 4.
-Documents should be double-spaced with minimum margins of 20 mm on the left and 35 mm on the right.
+For matters of style not covered in these two publications the Style Manual for Authors, Editors and Printers (6th ed.) should be consulted. - Documents should be double-spaced with minimum margins of 20 mm on the left and 35 mm on the right.
 Uncommon abbreviations and acronyms should be explained.
 Do not use underlining except to indicate italics.
-Full stops should not be used in abbreviations or acronyms (e.g., NSW). - 5.
+Full stops should not be used in abbreviations or acronyms (e.g., NSW). - 6.
 Use single quotation marks to introduce a word or phrase used as an ironic comment, as slang, or which has been coined.
 Use quotation marks the first time the word or phrase is used; do not use them again.
 Do not use quotation marks to introduce a technical or key term.
-Instead, italicise the term. - 6.
-Front page: under the title of the article only the names and affiliations of the authors appear.
-Qualifications, present appointments, and postal and e-mail addresses should be given in a separate section on the front page labelled 'Address for correspondence'.
-A word count and suggested running head of no more than 50 characters including spaces should also be provided. - 7.
-Do not use any footnotes.
+Instead, italicise the term. - 7.
+Page: under the title of the article only the names and affiliations of the authors appear.
+Qualifications, present appointments, and postal and e-mail addresses should be given in a separate page 'Address for correspondence'.
+A word count and suggested running head of no more than 50 characters including spaces should also be provided. - Do not use any footnotes.
 Endnotes should be kept to a minimum and listed at the end of the text under the heading 'Endnotes'.
 Acknowledgments should be placed at the end of the article with a separate heading. - Tables should be at the end of the manuscript, not in the main text.
 Their approximate positions in the text should be indicated by the words, 'Insert Table X here'.
-Horizontal and vertical lines should be used sparingly. - 9.
+Horizontal and vertical lines should be used sparingly. - 10.
 Photographs, graphs and figures should be prepared to the correct size (max. width 80 mm single column or up to 160 mm double column) and each one supplied as an individual file, separate to the manuscript Word file.
 Include placement instructions in the Word document, such as 'Insert Fig X here'.
-Figures should be in black and white line art (artwork that has only text and lines,
+Figures should be in black and white line art (artwork that has only text and lines, no shades of grey or blocks of colour).